meteor-space/base/README.md

   Dependencies:
     testValue: 'MyModule.TestValue'

-  # this is called when all required modules are initialized
+  # this is called when all required modules are initialized and configured.
-  # and configured.
-Now you can use any dependencies and rule the world.
-  configure: -> console.log @testValue
+  configure: -> console.log @testValue # logs 'test' (see module above)
 ```

 ## Requiring Meteor Core Packages